 Outside, Brandon runs into Dylan and hands him a stack of articles he found at the public library about some kid who was accused of cheating on his SAT last spring.
 Dylan is impressed with Brandon's efforts to help him, and mentions that Mrs. Teasley wrote a convincing letter to the SAT people on his behalf.
 He snarks that Mrs. Teasley understands his reasons for refusing to retake the test...unlike his bitchy ex-girlfriend.
-Brandon asks if he and Brenda actually broke up over an argument about the SAT, and Dylan looks off in the distance and catches sight of Kelly ambling toward the school and says, “It's a little more complicated than that.”
+Brandon asks if he and Brenda actually broke up over an argument about the SAT, and Dylan stares off into the distance and catches sight of Kelly ambling toward the school and says, "It's a little more complicated than that."
 After the two part ways, Dylan rushes over to Kelly and asks her how she's doing.
 She glances around nervously and tells him she feels paranoid about being seen in public with him.
 He points out that he's single now, so they no longer have to hide their budding romance.
 He then invites her to go out with him to the observatory that evening.
-Kelly wants to tell Brenda about their imminent hook-up, and says that she sort of feels like she needs Brenda's permission to go out with him.
+Kelly wants to tell Brenda about their imminent hook-up and says that she sort of feels like she needs Brenda's permission to go out with him.
 Dylan explains that honesty isn't necessarily the best policy when your ex-girlfriend is a schizo, and that the only person she needs permission from to go out with him is herself.
 He gives her a quick kiss and rushes off to class.

 The Blaze newsroom.
 Ahn-drea is back at school after the hit and run, wheeling around the newsroom with her two broken legs.
 Brandon enters and sees her struggling with the chair.
 He asks her if she needs anything, and she starts in on one of her rambley rants about how cumbersome it is to get around in a wheelchair, and how he'd better believe she's going to write a story in The Blaze about how horribly the physically challenged are treated in this country.
 First things first, however.
 She wants to start probing the details of the computer break-in, because if they're somehow able to crack the case before the cops do, it could be an award winning story.
 Brandon tells her it's impossible to get any details about it; he's already asked Mrs. Teasley about the break-in, and she has nothing to say on the matter.
-Ahn-drea stares at him, incredulous, and barks, “And you let that stop you?”
+Ahn-drea stares at him in incredulity and barks, "And you let that stop you?"

 Steve furrows his brows when he sees Ahn-drea talking to Mrs. Teasley, and then remarks to Brandon how weird it is to see her confined to a wheelchair.
 Brandon tells him not to waste time worrying about Ahn-drea, since it's likely she's going to crack The Case of the Computer Break-in before the police do.
 Steve goes pale and tenses up when he notices that Ahn-drea is now chatting it up with the two police officers.
 After her conversation, she wheels over to Brandon and Steve and tells them that all of the deleted grades - most of which were Steve's Ds and Fs - have been restored.
 She then tells them in confidence that the case is still open, and that the cops are going to keep at it until they make an arrest.
 Steve looks uneasy when he sees that Hutch has just entered the principal's office to talk to the cops.
 Hutch glances over at Steve and smirks knowingly.